magarcia5/website-click-events/README.md

 { '02-15-2019 16:45:23', 'home_page', 'button_click' }
 ```

-3. Now that I had a table full of data, I needed to determine how to retrieve the page names
+3. Now that I had a table full of data, I needed to determine how to retrieve the page names.
   * I retrieved the event counts per page by counting the rows with events for a given page between a given time range:
   ```
       SELECT event, COUNT(*) AS count FROM